Ethel Arnold: Life

-Arnold was born in 1865, the youngest of eight surviving children of Tom Arnold, a professor of literature, and Julia Sorrell.
-Her uncle was the poet Matthew Arnold and her grandfather Thomas Arnold, the famous headmaster of Rugby School.
+Arnold was born in 1865 in Harborne, Staffordshire, England.
+She was the youngest of eight surviving children of Tom Arnold, a professor of literature, and Julia Sorrell.
+Her uncle was the poet Matthew Arnold and her grandfather Thomas Arnold, the headmaster of Rugby School.
 One of her sisters became the novelist Mary Augusta Ward.
-Another sister was Julia and she married Leonard Huxley, and their sons were Julian and Aldous Huxley.
+Another sister, Julia, married Leonard Huxley, and their sons were Julian Huxley and Aldous Huxley.
 The Arnolds and the Huxleys were important members of British intelligentsia.

 Arnold's father had returned to Australia after converting to Catholicism and finding it impossible to work.
 He worked in Ireland but by 1865 he had renounced Catholicism and returned to being an Anglican.
 This was a great relief to his wife and the family moved to Oxford where her father thrived.

-She met Lewis Carroll as a child and she and her sister featured in a number of his photographs.
-For Christmas in 1877, Lewis Carroll devised the word game of Doublets for Julia and Ethel.
+Arnold met Lewis Carroll as a child and she and her sister featured in a number of his photographs.
+For Christmas in 1877, Lewis Carroll devised the word ladder game of Doublets for Julia and Ethel.
 The game was later published by Vanity Fair and by Carroll.
 Ethel later reported that she enjoyed the attention of having her photo taken as it was a break from her less than happy homelife.
 Arnold was to remain friends with Lewis Carroll when she was still an adult.

-Ethel failed to gain a university place and she seems to have placed too much weight on her sister Mary's opinion.
+Arnold failed to gain a university place and she seems to have placed too much weight on her sister Mary's opinion.
 Mary persuaded her that her ambition to be an actress should not be pursued and she later said that Ethel had insufficient experience to be a successful writer.
 This was despite Ethel already having a commission for a novel.